 GUIDE STARTED ON THE PREVIOUS PAGE

 Even though Little Tokyo and Japantown have come on strong with a rush of recent openings, more good Japanese meals are still available in L.A.’s South Bay.
 Thanks to an early boost from Japanese car companies like Nissan (now in Tennessee) and Toyota (now in Texas) that set up North American headquarters in the area, Torrance saw the rise of restaurants that met the needs of autoworkers who were homesick for sushi, yakitori, ramen and more.
 Now you can also find good food from other cuisines in Torrance, a city named for Jared Sidney Torrance.
 The real estate magnate led investment in 3,500 acres in 1912, which residents voted to incorporate in 1921.
 Torrance now houses nearly 150,000 people, making it L.A.
 County’s eighth largest city.
 In the past century, a culinary and craft beer scene has emerged that would also exceed the namesake founder’s wildest imagination.
-Learn about 27 of my favorite food options in Torrance.
+Find my favorite food and drink options in Torrance.

-22. Santouka Ramen
+Santouka Ramen

 Getting a shio ramen and ikura rice bowl combo is a strong play at Santouka.